Is it worth overpaying on my mortgage?

 It depends on what your current mortgage product is too – whether you’re already repaying some of the capital monthly or if you’re paying interest only.

-Most mortgage products calculate interest daily so each month where you’ve borrowed less will mean you pay less interest.
+Most mortgage products calculate interest daily or monthly, so each month where you’ve borrowed less will mean you pay less interest.

 How you want to overpay your mortgage depends very much on your own personal circumstances.
 To get tailored advice on overpaying your mortgage speak to one of our advisors today.